What is magento 2 integration?

 }

-Create an integration in magento 2 programmatically
+Create integration in Magento 2 programmatically

-Magento 2 manages integrations under Magento_Integration module.
+Magento 2 manages integrations under the Magento_Integration module.

 Creating a skeleton Module